fardinjafrul/website/README.md

 * `description`: short sentence or two describing yourself, career goals, and/or passions
 * `detailOrQuote`: longer block for you to add more detail about yourself, or even a quote you like

-The second section to update is the Portfolio section, where you highlight items you've worked on.
+The second section to update is the Random section, where you highlight items you've worked on.
 These would be articles, videos, logo designs, GitHub projects, anything that highlights you!

-Go to `/src/Components/Portfolio.jsx` to the `projectList` variable.
+Go to `/src/Components/Random.jsx` to the `projectList` variable.
 This is a JavaScript array of objects.
 Each item you want to highlight needs: title, description, and URL.

 The sample design has 4, but the number you include is up to you.